MileHacker Logo

 Final Word:

-Lübeck is a metropolis where history meets contemporary charm, offering a rich and fulfilling travel experience.
+Lübeck is an urban area where history meets contemporary charm, offering a rich and fulfilling travel experience.

 Prepare well, explore with an open mind, and discover all the beauty this Hanseatic gem holds.